arroyo/grutil/README.md

 ## Usage

-Backup your content
+Backup your content with the download command.
+Optionally add a sub folder name after the download command.

 ```
 cmsutil download
+cmsutil download myfolder
 ```

-Get help
+Get general help or help with a specific command using.

 ```
 cmsutil help
+cmsutil download -h
 ```